timbunce/devel-sizeme/README.md

 It comes with scripts for storing this data in a database and visualizing it in various forms, including graphs and an interactive treemap.

-Current implementation is alpha and rather hackish.
+Current implementation is alpha and somewhat hackish in places.

 For more info see http://blog.timbunce.org/2012/10/05/introducing-develsizeme-visualizing-perl-memory-use/ and http://blog.timbunce.org/tag/sizeme/